-- Check List: Make sure you have included all the necessary and supporting documents required to be filed with the Petition.
+- Check List: Finally, Make sure you have included all the necessary and supporting documents required to be filed with the Petition.
 For example, Florida law requires you to submit a Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) if there are minor children in the marriage.

 Documents are ready.
 Now what?

 - Where to File.
 Petitions need to be filed with the Clerk of Courts in the County where you are initiating the action.
 Click here to find your Court.
 Some Courts, such as in Miami-Dade County, require Petitions by self-represented individuals to be reviewed by the Self-Help Center for a minimal fee.
-Be sure to have extra copies of all documents filed–a copy for yourself and another to be provided to your spouse.
+Furthermore, Be sure to have extra copies of all documents filed–a copy for yourself and another to be provided to your spouse.
 Please refer to #5 below if you choose to file through Florida’s E-filing Portal System.

 - Create an account with the Florida E-Filing Portal.
 All Florida Courts accept pleadings and documents filed through the Florida E-filing Portal System.
 However, you must set up an account.
 Click here to create your account.

 - Process Server.
 You should be receiving your case number shortly after filing the Petition.
 When received, add the case number to the documents you will serve on your spouse.
 Florida law requires a party initiating an action to “serve” the documents via a process server.
-So, contact a process server to deliver the documents to your spouse once you have the case number.
+Furthermore, contact a process server to deliver the documents to your spouse once you have the case number.
 Your spouse is required to file a written response to your Petition within 20 days after being served.

 If your divorce is contested, meaning that there are issues that you and your spouse do not agree on, we strongly recommend that you obtain assistance of counsel.
 Most counties have Self-Help Centers that may assist you for a low fee.

 If you have questions about filing for divorce, it’s best to ask a qualified family attorney.
 Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation